dorothyzh/TagSeqTools/README.md

 __total.count:__ The number of total reads mapped to the gene/isoform.

-### d) Statistics of NAD-RNA and non-NAD-RNA quantification.

-__stat.csv:__ including total number of count, total number of gene, total number of NAD count,total number of NAD gene
+__Counting_statistics.txt:__ including total number of count, total number of gene, total number of NAD count,total number of NAD gene